"The research landscape is rapidly changing"

 Content type: Page

-CERCOP is a research team whose research focuses on examining what has come to be known, since the development of constitutional justice and the sophistication of human rights protection techniques, as “new constitutional law.”
-The first area is dedicated to the study and analysis of constitutional litigation and its implications for the democratic balance of political systems.
+CERCOP is a research team whose research focuses on examining what has come to be known, since the development of constitutional justice and the sophistication of human rights protection techniques, as “the new constitutional law.”
+The first research area is dedicated to the study and analysis of constitutional litigation and its implications for the democratic balance of political systems.
 The second addresses the study of constitutional law in light of state theory and the philosophy of law.
 The third is devoted to the epistemology of comparative law and the comparative analysis of constitutional systems around the world.The fourth focuses on “punitive constitutional law” and constitutional case law regarding rights and freedoms.
-Label: UR_UM202Primary affiliation: UMResearch cluster: Social Sciences – SSOCDoctoral school: Law and Political ScienceHAL portal: publications of the unit WEBSITE
+Label: UR_UM202Primary supervising unit: UMResearch cluster: Social Sciences – SSOCDoctoral school: Law and Political ScienceHAL portal: publications by the unit WEBSITE

 Center for Political and Social Studies: Environment, Health, and Territories (CEPEL)